Aerokiu/IdolSync-Fandom-Explorer/README.md

 # IdolSync-Fandom-Explorer
- Tracks the activities of the 4 Horsemen of Ikemen Music Anime Fandoms on Tumblr.
+ Tracks the activities of the 4 of the largest joseimuke music anime fandoms on Tumblr.
 Among other things.

  Ratings:
  See how your favorite shows are rated across three websites.